karlgroves/dontbeadick/README.md

 ### How do I enforce this Code of Conduct?
 Have some guts and do it.
 Verify the complaint.
 Determine if you think the accused person has been a dick.
 Then, confront the person, tell them they're a dick and that they need to go away.

+### I don't believe in Codes of Conduct.
+They're for wimps and whiners
+Then you're a dick.